-Keynesian ideas returned to the forefront of academic research in the mid 90's in new clothes to address questions related to unemployment, economic fluctuations and inflation.
-This followed a twenty year period that witnessed the domination of new classical ideas on both monetary and real macroeconomics questions.
-Before contributing to the building of what is now considered as the workhouse of modern macroeconomics [Carlin and Soskice 2014], the New Keynesian School proposed in the 80's a series of models aimed at providing microeconomic foundations to price and/or wage rigidity and at showing
+Keynesian ideas returned to the forefront of academic research in the mid 90's in a new guise to address questions related to unemployment, economic fluctuations and inflation.
+This followed a twenty year period that witnessed the domination of new classical ideas on questions about both monetary and real macroeconomics.
+Before contributing to the building of what is now considered as the workhouse of modern macroeconomics (Carlin and Soskice [2014]), the New Keynesian School proposed in the 80's a series of models aimed at providing microeconomic foundations to price and/or wage rigidity and at showing that this key feature of the real world can be explained in a setting with optimizing agents with market power.
+An important breakthrough was about 15 years ago, with the papers of Goodfriend and King [1997] and Clarida, Gali and Gertler [1999].
+These contributions introduced a framework mixing Real Business Cycle features with nominal rigidities.
+This setting now forms the basic analytical structure of contemporaneous macroeconomic models as exemplified by Woodford [2003] or Gali [2008].